eryan411/portfolio/README.md

-# My Portfolio
-This is a personal portfolio of mine, still currently a work in progress.
-Created using HTML, CSS, React, JS

-## Design System
-Design system inspired by Kevin Powell's course https://scrimba.com/learn/spacetravel
+#This is the portfolio for Eric Ryan

+#Built using Node, Express, EJS, and CSS

+#Thanks to Kevin Powell for the design system, inspired by his design system in the space travel tutorial: https://scrimba.com/learn/spacetravel